Dewalt-arch/pimpmyadlab/readme.md

   - **P**  to install for Punisher  Workstation #1 run 1 and 2
   - **S**  to install for Spiderman Workstation #2 run 1 and 2
   - **N**  to ***only*** run the Nukedefender function and exit
+  - **H**  to only Download and extract sharphound.zip and extract sharphound.exe
   - **X**  to exit the menu

+# Updated June 10, 2023
+ - added function get_sharphound to dc and workstation setup
+ - added standalone Menu option H

 # Domain Controller Instructions:
  HYDRA-DC Domain Controller